World Wide Fund for Nature

 The panda logo pin badge is exclusive to members.
 Membership information can be found here:

-The range of other badges produced by WWF UK can be found on this page:
+All badges produced by WWF UK can be found on this page:

 WWF opened its Hong Kong office in 1981 with a mission to stop the degradation of the planet's natural environment.
 A few years later they branch started managing the Mai Po Nature Reserve.
 Species that feature on the lapel pins are visitors to the amazing nature reserve.